nirabo/dell-unisphere-client/docs/Architecture.md

    - The client must securely handle credentials
    - The client must not store passwords in plain text
    - The client must support secure connections (HTTPS)
+   - The client must maintain proper file permissions for session files

 3. **Performance**
    - The client must respond to commands within a reasonable time